GC 2020

 Whereas some success has already been achieved by introducing mindfulness programs in Vancouver schools,

 Collaborate with the vancouver school board to introduce mindfuflness training in all grade levels across the city.
-This may include providing a financial incentive for the VSB to fully roll out the program.
+This may include providing a financial incentive for the VSB to fully roll out the program.15 votesInteresting idea, have shared this with the Vancouver School Board.

 The two biggest barriers I see for people choosing to ignore green principles and continue in a throw away mentality is 1) Education 2) Ease of change.
 People need to understand and it has to be cheep and easy to do---guess what, It is!!!!!!
 Lectures, pamphlets, workshops--these are all good things--but seriously lets stop yapping and just start doing and showing.
 There is no better way of understanding what and how things can be done then by actually doing it.
 By sight, by touch and by participating.